What are Background Checks?

 As mentioned above, ordering a background check is more common (and in most cases, easier and more thorough) than conducting one yourself.

 For a fee, third-party companies that specialize in conducting background checks can uncover public information about a person more quickly and comprehensively than a private citizen.
+Please be wary of sites that offer a free employment history.
+As often the case in this industry if it's too good to be true, it usually is.

 Some of these companies will even take identifying information about the person, run a quick screening, and let you know what kinds of records are available before you decide whether to order the background check in its entirety.